Decatur Cemetery: Features

-The forested ravine east of the cemetery includes a newly completed pedestrian path that winds over a branch of Peachtree Creek.
+The forested ravine east of the cemetery includes a newly completed pedestrian path which winds over a tributary of Peachtree Creek.
 A small waterfall is just south of the southern bridge.

-At the southeast corner of the cemetery is found a grove of giant bamboo, some with trunks over 20 cm in diameter.
+At the southeast corner of the cemetery there is a grove of giant bamboo, some with trunks over 20 cm in diameter.
 A short path leads through this grove to the end of the Ponce de Leon Court Historic District.